navidshad/interview_medirect/README.md

-# interview_medirect

-This IS a responsive web application which shows the historical and current rate for an FX/CRYPTO pair. some pars have live data and chart will be updated in an interval of 1 sec.

 <p align="center">
 <img src="https://github.com/navidshad/interview_medirect/blob/main/screenshot.jpg"/>
 </p>

+This IS a responsive web application which shows the historical and current rate for an FX/CRYPTO pair. some pars have live data and chart will be updated in an interval of 1 sec.

-## Technologies:
+### Technologies:
-- Vue3 & Vite
-- Apexcharts
-- TailwindCSS
-- Browser native APIs
+Vue3, Vite, Apexcharts, TailwindCSS, Fetch API, Websocket API.

 ## Project Setup